influxdata/telegraf/plugins/processors/converter/README.md

     ## Optional field to use as metric timestamp
     # timestmap = ""

-    ## Optional format of the timestamp determined by the field above.
+    ## Format of the timestamp determined by the field above.
+This can be any
-    ## This can be any of "unix", "unix_ms", "unix_us", "unix_ns" or a valid Golang
+    ## of "unix", "unix_ms", "unix_us", "unix_ns", or a valid Golang time
-    ## time format.
-If not specified, a "unix" timestamp (in seconds) is expected.
+    ## format.
     # timestamp_format = ""
 ```